OSYSARCH/HLaaS/README.md

 # Hardware Lab as a Service Blueprint space

-## Terminology
-* DUT - Device Under Test

 ## Overview

-More information can be found at: https://docs.oniroproject.org/en/latest/

-This is **Hardware Lab as a Service Blueprint** space for building Oniroproject laboratory.
+This is **Hardware Lab as a Service Blueprint** space for building Oniroproject test bench.
 The lab consists of several areas:

 * Devices Under Tests (DUTs)
 * Rack space organisation